lizmat/articles/cases-of-UPPER-6.md

 ## CATCH

 Many programming languages have a `try` / `catch` mechanism.
-Although it is true that the [Raku Programming Language](https://raku.org) does have a [`try` statement prefix](https://docs.raku.org/syntax/try%20%28statement%20prefix%29), and it does have a [`CATCH`](https://docs.raku.org/syntax/CATCH#Resuming_of_exceptions) you should generally **not** use both.
+Although it is true that the [Raku Programming Language](https://raku.org) does have a [`try` statement prefix](https://docs.raku.org/syntax/try%20%28statement%20prefix%29), and it does have a [`CATCH` phaser](https://docs.raku.org/syntax/CATCH#Resuming_of_exceptions) you should generally **not** use both at the same time.

 In Raku **any** scope can have a **single** `CATCH` block.
 The code within it will be executed as soon as any runtime exception occurs in that scope, with the exception that was thrown topicalized in [`$_`](https://docs.raku.org/syntax/%24_).

 > This is the reason you cannot have a `CATCH` thunk: it needs to have a scope to be able to set `$_` in there, without affecting anything outside of that scope.

-It doesn't matter where in a scope you put the `CATCH` block.
-But it is recommended for clarity's sake to put a `CATCH` block as early in the scope as possible (rather than "hiding" it somewhere near the end of a scope).
+It does **not** matter *where* in a scope you put the `CATCH` block.
+But it is recommended for clarity's sake to put a `CATCH` block as early in the scope as possible (rather than "hiding" it somewhere near the end of a scope): when reading the code, you will almost immediately see that there is something special going on with regards to exceptions.

 ### Handling exceptions

-Let's go again for a contrived example:
+Let's start again with a contrived example:
 ```raku
 {
     CATCH {